 I have spent much time in the past to hack guitars, adding robotic elements to them, messing with control interfaces and audio effects.
 But I allways did this in a non-destructive way, as I didn't wanted to do something to my babys I couldn't redo.
 One thing I always wanted to have, but never really achieved on this premise was an illuminated fretboard to display all kinds of information, like scales and sequencers.
-This problem is the main driver of the project and most of my thinking about building this guitar was how to do this.
+This problem gave me the kick to build a guitar all from scratch.

 - Maker friendly construction (3d-printer, CNC-Router, Vslots)

 - Modular construction and easy access to the electronics to make it a smooth prototyping platform (You'll be in like Flynn!)

 - Parametric OpenScad modelling (changable string count, scale, space between strings,...)

 - Fully controllable RGB-Led-iluminated Fretboard (Only the first 17 frets for now, but easily exendable)

 - Long scale (700mm) for low tunings